ndescussebrown/devopsproject/README.md

 - connection
 - API

-Unit tests as such were not created as I couldn't figure out how to do them with my controller definition.
+Unit tests as such were not created as unfortunately with my limited node.js knowledge I couldn't figure out how to do them with my controller definition.

 I chose to use node.js for the application as I only had knowledge of R and Python before starting the MSc and I wanted to make it challenging and use this project as an opportunity to learn new skills.
 I followed a number of tutorials (e.g. https://www.youtube.com/watch?v=9S-mphgE5fA) to build a node.js app that connected to redis and followed an MVC model.
 At this stage, I wanted to build an MVP, and I hope to improve the app in the future with more functionalities (see Section 10).